naveabe/pkgwrap/README.md

 =======
 A simplified docker based package builder for binary (pre-built) as well as source data.

+pkgwrap is system specific package builder.
+It is meant to be integrated with other continous integration platforms.
+Packages are built in docker containers based on the requested distributions and versions.

 ### Features:

 - Build .rpm and .deb packages from pre-built binarys, arbitrarty data and/or scripts as well as building packages from source.